resonance/how-heard/README.md

-When customer selects an option from the dropdown (.change() in jquery), save it to the database.
+When customer selects an option from the dropdown (.change() in jquery)
+- save it to the database.

 Ping Shopify API to save the option in a metafield (https://help.shopify.com/api/reference/metafield#create).